an-codes/JavaInterviewProblems/README.md

  - Find the 3rd element from the tail linked list

 ### SEARCHING ALGORITHMS:
- - Exponential SearchSublist Search (Search a linked list in another list)
+ - Sublist Search (Search a linked list in another list)
  - Fibonacci Search
  - The Ubiquitous Binary Search
  - Recursive program to linearly search an element in a given array